Thanksgiving Memory Pie

 my friend and i

-September 17, 2008 at 7:51 pm | In Dessert | 8 CommentsMy friend.
+September 17, 2008 at 7:51 pm | Posted in Dessert | 8 CommentsMy friend.
 She’s the best.
 Today I came home to this delightful surprise…

 The NY Times Chocolate Chip Cookies and Chocolate Peanut Shortbread Cookies.